-To customize the tag, you have several settings in the Settings Panel you can use.
+To customise the tag, you have several settings in the Settings Panel you can use.

 SettingDescription